 Specialist services and expertise available at or accessed by the school

 5.1: What SEN support services does the school use, eg. specialist support teachers, educational psychologists, teachers for hearing impairment and visual impairment, ASD advisory teachers, behaviour support teachers etc?

 Wescott Infant School accesses a range of Specialist Services including Educational Psychologist Service, Speech, Language and Communication Needs Service, Occupational Therapy Service, specialist support teachers and behaviour support teachers.

 Teachers for hearing impairment and visual impairment are requested should they be required by a pupil attending our school.5.2: What should I do if I think my child needs support from one of these services?

 If you think your child needs support from one of these services you should discuss your concerns in the first instance with your child’s class teacher.5.3: How are speech and language therapy, occupational therapy and physiotherapy services provided?

-Currently all children who have a Statement of SEN or an Education, Health and Care Plan (EHCP) identifying a Speech and Language or Occupational Therapy need have their assessments carried out by the specialist service in school.
+Currently all children who have an EHCP, identifying a Speech and Language or Occupational Therapy need have their assessments carried out by the specialist service in school.
 The Speech and Language Therapist or Occupational Therapist then discusses the pupil’s progress and their new targets with members of staff.